 The Soul among all the problems that philosophy deals with is that of our essence and its immortality, which has never ceased to worry about humanity.
 Everywhere and in all times, the systems and doctrines on this subject have come and gone, with variety and contradiction, and the word soul has served to designate the most varied concepts of existence and the most varied nuances of being.

 Of all these doctrines, sometimes antagonistic, undoubtedly the oldest is that of Kabbalah.
 Passed down orally it goes back to the origin of the human species, and therefore perhaps, in part, it is also the product of that not yet obscured intelligence, of that penetrating spirit towards the truth, which according to ancient Tradition man possessed in his primordial state.

-Although nature is a complex whole, according to Kabbalah, we find there however three apparently distinct aspects: the body, the soul and the spirit [mass, energy and the principial noumenon].
+Although nature is a complex whole, according to Kabbalah, we find there however three distinct aspects: the body, the soul, and the spirit [mass, energy, and the principal noumenon].
 They differ from each other as the concrete, the particular and the universal, so that one is the reflection of the other and each one, even in himself, offers this triple distinction.

-Now according to Kabbalah, man instead of living in Divinity and constantly receiving from her the influence he needs, has plunged ever more into the love of himself and into the world of error, from the moment of his fall or immediately after, so as to leave its eternal center for the periphery.
-This descent and the ever greater distancing from the Divinity have had as a consequence a decay of the powers in the human nature, and therefore in the whole humanity.
+Now according to Kabbalah, the man instead of living in Divinity and constantly receiving from her the influence he needs has plunged ever more into the love of himself and the world of error, from the moment of his fall or immediately after, to leave its eternal center for the periphery.
+This descent and the ever-greater distancing from the Divinity have had as a consequence a decay of the powers in the human nature, and therefore in the whole of humanity.